open-telemetry/sig-end-user/video-transcripts/transcripts/2024-02-23T19:09:30Z-otel-in-practice-opentelemetry-orientation-how-to-train-your-teams-on-observability.md

 ## Summary

-In this YouTube video, Paige Cruz, a developer advocate at Chronosphere, discusses the importance of effective training in observability, particularly focusing on tracing and OpenTelemetry (OTEL).
-She shares her experiences transitioning from Site Reliability Engineer (SRE) to advocating for open-source observability solutions, emphasizing the need to bridge knowledge gaps between developers and observability practices.
-Paige outlines her successful strategies for training, including hands-on workshops tailored to specific tech stacks, and the importance of engaging learners through clear goals and practical exercises.
-She highlights the challenges of ensuring developers take ownership of observability practices and how to create a culture of responsibility within teams.
-The session concludes with resources for further learning and a call to action for more inclusive observability practices.
+In this presentation for OTEL in Practice, Paige Cruz, a developer advocate at Chronosphere, discusses her extensive experience in observability and shares insights on training developers to implement tracing effectively.
+Having transitioned from a Site Reliability Engineer (SRE) to focusing on open-source observability, Cruz emphasizes the importance of hands-on workshops tailored to an organization's specific tech stack to bridge knowledge gaps among developers.
+She explores the complexities of observability and the rising significance of OpenTelemetry (OTEL), noting that many developers lack fundamental knowledge about tracing and the tools available.
+Cruz also shares strategies for creating effective training programs, including identifying learners' needs, structuring content to promote engagement, and leveraging existing resources.
+The session concludes with discussions on the challenges of ownership in observability, highlighting the need for collaboration between operations and development teams.

+## Chapters

+Here are 10 key moments from the livestream with the corresponding timestamps:

+00:00:00 Introductions and Paige Cruz's background
+00:05:15 Overview of observability initiatives and challenges
+00:10:20 Importance of training in the observability space
+00:15:00 Discussing the complexity of introducing tracing
+00:20:45 The significance of hands-on workshops for developer engagement
+00:30:10 Strategies for effective training development
+00:35:00 Identifying learners' knowledge gaps and tailoring content
+00:45:30 Delivering training in various modalities for better reach
+00:50:15 Sharing resources and further learning materials
+00:58:00 Discussion on ownership boundaries in observability and training outcomes

-# Observability Training Workshop Transcript
+# Observability Training Workshop

 Thank you so much for having me, OTEL in Practice.
-I have been attending the last few sessions and I am excited to present a little bit about my world.
+I have been attending the last few sessions and am excited to present a little bit about my world.

 I am Paige Cruz, and I work at Chronosphere.
 This is my third observability company.
-When I wasn't working for observability companies, I was an SRE at customers of those observability companies, working on observability.
-If you can't tell, I have thought about this stuff for a very long time and from many different perspectives.

-**A Quick Tale from the Field**

-I have retired from SRE today and I am a developer advocate focused on the open source side of observability.
-In my previous role, my team was always tasked with leading big observability initiatives.
-This included migrating from one vendor to another, transitioning from self-hosted open source to managed services from our cloud providers, and rolling out tracing.
-The logging bill was so high that we had to address it immediately.

-There are many things that fall under the observability umbrella that my team was tasked to manage.
-During these initiatives, which impacted every team, we had to re-instrument either to add traces or to switch from a proprietary protocol to open source.

-Yes, technically, if the development teams were too busy, my team could focus on this work for three or four quarters and deliver a migration by the end.
-However, we were then seen as the owners of observability and treated like "Ask Jeeves."
-It felt like the line of responsibility between ops and dev had become skewed.
-This was fair considering we moved everything to a new platform with a new UI and new libraries, resulting in many knowledge gaps to cover.

-I have steered quite a few migrations and tried many tactics to delegate the re-instrumentation work and pass the baton of ownership from solely ops to app devs.
-Out of everything I tried—linking documentation, sharing conference talks—the best tactic was hands-on workshops tailored specifically to my organization's tech stack.
-This approach highlighted the value of what we were trying to achieve.

-**Train the Trainer**

-This led me to bring forth the concept of "train the trainer," particularly in the context of tracing training, which requires participation from devs across the stack.
-To quote a famous work, "We’re all in this together."

-**Why Training Matters**

-Now, let's talk about why training matters.
-There are several layers of complexity when introducing tracing.
-Observability is still an emerging field, and much of what we learn is done informally on the job.
-This varies based on the tech stack a company uses, the vendors or protocols they are using, and the companies they've worked for.

-Even two developers with the same years of experience could possess completely different sets of knowledge about observability.
-We must teach this stuff.
-While informal approaches are important for developing operational skills, we need to find a way to bridge the gap between informal knowledge and a strong foundation.

-This foundation is crucial so that developers can add tracing, manage costs, and understand how sampling affects viewing aggregate trace data.
-There is a lot of complicated information in this space, and we need to consider where our learners are, what they know, and what they might have seen.

-In the realm of observability, we have open telemetry, which has evolved from just being known for tracing.
-However, many developers I speak with are unaware of OTEL unless they are specifically tasked with bringing it into their organization.
-While we are excited about new features and advancements, there remains a segment of our colleagues who may not have even heard of OTEL.

-If we simply tell them, "Hey, add tracing to this service," and link to the OTEL docs, it won’t be helpful if they don’t understand what a span is or how to navigate OTEL’s components.
-Observability is new, OTEL is new and rapidly evolving, and tracing, in particular, is often seen as a tool for power users or the elite engineers.

-**The Challenge with Tracing**

-As someone who has worked on tracing products at New Relic and LightStep, I know tracing well.
-However, this is not a repeatable experience for everyone.
-We need all types of people to develop all sorts of things.
-This was the problem I focused on for my workshop: I want more people to use tracing.
-One barrier is that while partial traces can be helpful, the best scenario involves having a full trace from end to end across the system, which requires every service owner to do their part.

-I aim to help people understand how to send and use trace data.
-Having the information on how to instrument isn’t enough if they don’t know what to do when they get to a trace waterfall.
-Some may argue that the documentation has everything they need, but while the OTEL documentation site is fantastic, people often have questions like, "Is this library instrumented with OTEL?"

-**Finding the Aha Moments**

-We need to provide more than just knowledge; we need to equip learners with skills.
-Many of us have experienced training that felt like a waste of time—training that was not tailored to our specific needs.
-Good training differs significantly from bad training, which may not match your expertise level or be relevant to your use case.

-So, why does training matter?
-Because many learners, as an anonymous user on Reddit said, "I don’t even know what I don’t know," making it difficult to answer their questions.
-This highlights the necessity of training: not everyone is at the same level of understanding.

-To develop effective training, we need to identify the gap between where learners are and where we want them to be.
-This involves understanding what knowledge they need and what skills they must acquire.

-**Creating Effective Training**

-When designing a training program, consider the problem you are trying to solve.
-Define the main drivers of the initiative, such as better visibility or ownership of data.
-Avoid the temptation to include everything you know about observability; focus on the essential aspects relevant to your audience.

-Engage a representative sample of your learners by conducting surveys or informal chats to gauge their backgrounds and current knowledge.
-It’s crucial to understand where they are coming from and tailor the training accordingly.

-Once you have a draft, have both a novice and an expert go through it.
-Observing their experiences can reveal stumbling blocks and areas that need clarification.

-**Delivery and Modalities**

-When it comes to delivering your training, utilize existing resources and adapt them to your needs.
-Don’t reinvent the wheel; there are plenty of tutorials and workshops available.

-Consider the modalities of learning.
-Many people learn in different ways, so provide options for live guided sessions, self-guided learning, and recorded sessions.
-This increases the likelihood that more individuals will engage with the content.

-In summary, think about the problem you are trying to solve, understand where your learners are, and narrow the training gap as much as possible.

-**Final Thoughts and Resources**

-I want to share resources that can help you on your journey.
-Two recommended books are **"Design for How People Learn"** and **"Better Onboarding"** from A Book Apart.
-Both provide valuable insights into learning and training.

-For open observability resources, the OTEL documentation has a section specifically for developers.
-The CNCF Glossary is also helpful for understanding acronyms and terminology.

-Lastly, the OpenTelemetry demo is an excellent resource for those seeking a more realistic example.
+Before working for observability companies, I was an SRE at customers of those companies working on observability.
+If you can't tell, I've thought about this stuff for a very long time and from lots of different perspectives.

+### A Quick Tale from the Field

+I have retired from SRE today and am now a developer advocate focusing on the open-source side of observability.
+During my time in SRE, I led my team through big observability initiatives, whether that was migrating from one vendor to another, transitioning from self-hosted open source to a managed service from one of our cloud providers, or rolling out tracing.
+The logging bill would often get so high that we had to take action.

+There are many components that fall under the observability umbrella, and my team was tasked with being the stewards of these initiatives.
+I found that when we had to implement changes that touched every team, like re-instrumenting to add traces or moving away from a proprietary protocol to open-source tools, there were significant knowledge gaps.
+My team could do heads-down work for several quarters and successfully deliver a migration, but we were then seen as the owners of observability—almost like an “Ask Jeeves” for developers.
+This blurred the line of responsibility between operations and development.

+While it's fair to say that we moved everything to a new platform with a new UI and libraries, there were many knowledge gaps to cover.
+I've steered numerous migrations and tried various tactics to delegate the re-instrumentation work and pass the baton of ownership from operations to application developers.

+### Effective Training Techniques

+Out of everything I tried, the best tactic was hands-on workshops tailored to my organization's tech stack.
+This approach demonstrated the value of observability and the changes we wanted developers to implement.
+This is why I wanted to introduce the concept of "train the trainer," specifically focusing on tracing training, which requires participation from developers across the stack.
+To quote *High School Musical*, "We are all in this together."

+#### Why Training Matters

+Observability is still an emerging field.
+Most learning occurs informally and depends on the tech stack, the vendors or protocols used, and individual experiences.
+Even two developers with the same number of years of experience can have completely different knowledge sets.

+While informal learning is beneficial for developing operational skills, we must find ways to bridge the gap between patchwork knowledge and a strong foundation.
+This enables developers to add tracing, manage costs effectively, and understand sampling effects when viewing aggregate trace data.
+The complexity of observability means we need to consider where our learners are, what they know, and what they’ve experienced.

+We also have to recognize that OpenTelemetry (OTEL) is rapidly evolving.
+Even if developers are familiar with OTEL, they may not know how to navigate its components or the differences between vendor implementations.
+Simply linking to the OTEL documentation may not suffice if they don’t understand basic terms like "span."

+### Training Development

+To develop effective training, we need to find those "aha" moments of discovery.
+After all, the goal of training is to change behavior and encourage learners to take action.
+Just providing rote instructions is insufficient.

+We need to consider what our learners need to know and the skills they need to develop.
+This requires understanding the problem we’re trying to solve, whether it’s better visibility or deeper insights into a profitable system.

+#### Identifying Learners’ Needs

+If you're unsure of what your learners know, consider sending a survey or having informal coffee chats.
+It’s essential to include a variety of roles, as observability impacts everyone.

+Understanding the consequences of missteps can also clarify the importance of training.
+If developers fail to instrument their applications correctly, it can lead to increased costs or loss of visibility, which highlights the need for ownership.

+### Scoping Training Content

+When creating training material, focus on what is necessary for your specific audience.
+For instance, if you want attendees to leave the workshop able to instrument traces independently, ask yourself whether each piece of content contributes to that goal.

+Additionally, consider the existing resources within your organization.
+Don’t reinvent the wheel; leverage the available tutorials, documentation, and community knowledge.

+### Delivery Methods

+In delivering training, utilize various modalities, such as live sessions, self-guided learning, and recorded sessions.
+This approach accommodates the diverse learning styles and schedules of your audience.

+### Conclusion

+In summary, effective training in observability requires:

+- Clearly defining the problem and identifying learner needs.
+- Bridging the gap between current knowledge and desired outcomes.
+- Tailoring content to the specific tech stack and organizational context.
+- Utilizing existing resources and encouraging ownership among developers.

 Thank you for your attention!
-If you have any questions or want to discuss your training needs, feel free to reach out.
-I’m here to help, and I’m excited to see more people embracing tracing!
+I'm looking forward to hearing your thoughts and discussing your training needs.

 ## Raw YouTube Transcript